Reconciling cosmic-ray transport theory with phenomenological models motivated by Milky-Way data: Self-confinement theory and steady-state solutions

-We first consider CR scattering by self-excited waves generated by the streaming instability (\citealt{kp69}).
 We assume that the diffusion coefficient $\kappa = \kappa(f_p)$ is a function of the CR \textit{proton} distribution function only, as protons are the most abundant CR species. $\kappa$ in self-confinement theory is calculated by balancing the damping rate of Alfv\'en waves and the growth rate due to the CR streaming instability.
 As a result, the ``diffusive" correction to Alfv\'enic streaming in \eqref{eq:steady_master} strongly depends on the mechanisms that damp the excited Alfv\'en waves, which in turn depend on the ISM phase.